tiagodeluna/study-notes/Azure/README.md

 ## Resource Groups in Azure

 Typically, the first step for hosting a web application in Azure is to create a resource group to hold all the things needed.
 The resource group allows us to administer all the services, disks, network interfaces, and other elements that potentially make up our solution as a unit.

+Resource groups also serve as the life cycle for the resources within it.
+If you delete a resource group, you delete all the resources in it.
 Resource groups can be created and managed via Azure portal or via command line using the *Azure CLI*.

 ```
 Tip: Unused resources left running still can cost you money.
 You can delete resources individually or delete the resource group to delete the entire set of resources.
 ```

+### Using Tags

+Tags are name/value pairs of text data that you can apply to resources and resource groups to add contextual information and improve organization.
+You can use tags to group your billing data, to use in automation, to make filtering easier in Azure Portal, and also to help in monitoring to track down impacted resources in alert messages.
+A resource can have up to 50 tags.

 ## Azure Cloud Shell, CLI, and PowerShell